Content agencies produce posts. They don't build authority. Here's why the founder-content-agency model is broken – and what actually works.

 personal brandingcontent agencyfounder brandingcontent strategyauthority building

-• Content agencies sell production volume without architecture for building authority
+• Content agencies sell production volume without the architecture for building authority.

-• 97% of all web pages get zero traffic from Google – volume alone doesn't create visibility
+• 97% of web pages get zero Google traffic – volume alone does not create visibility (Ahrefs).

-• The nine-month authority compound point is where properly architected brands generate self-sustaining returns
+• The nine-month authority compound point is when properly architected brands generate self-sustaining returns.

 Frequently Asked Questions